Bloc Québécois: Positions and ideologies

-During the 2015 Canadian federal election, the Bloc Québécois supported banning the face covering during the citizenship ceremony and voting.
+During the 2015 Canadian federal election, the Bloc Québécois supported banning the face covering during the citizenship ceremony and voting, aimed at Muslim women who wear the niqab.

 History

 Origins

 The Bloc Québécois was formed in 1990 as an informal coalition of Progressive Conservative and Liberal Members of Parliament from Quebec, who left their original parties around the time of the defeat of the Meech Lake Accord.
 The party was intended to be temporary and was given the goal of the promotion of sovereignty at the federal level.
 The party aimed to disband following a successful referendum on secession from Canada.
 As with most parties, it has gained and lost prominent supporters over the years.

 The initial coalition that led to the Bloc was headed by Lucien Bouchard, who had been federal Minister of the Environment in the Progressive Conservative government of Brian Mulroney.
 Bouchard abandoned the government in May 1990 in response to the report of a commission headed by Jean Charest that suggested changes to the Meech Lake Accord.
 Bouchard felt the recommendations for change undermined the objectives and spirit of the accord.
 According to The Secret Mulroney Tapes he was fired by Prime Minister Mulroney.
 Bouchard was joined by five of his fellow Tories (Nic Leblanc, Louis Plamondon, Benoît Tremblay, Gilbert Chartrand, and François Gérin), along with two Liberals (Gilles Rocheleau and Jean Lapierre).
 The first Bloquiste candidate to be elected was Gilles Duceppe, then a union organizer, in a by-election for the Montreal riding of Laurier—Sainte-Marie on 13 August 1990.
 He ran as an independent, since the Bloc had not been registered as a federal party.